0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 As depicted in the figure below, such errors might occur due to invalid data, or exhaustion of prover resources.

 - Invalid Data: Failure to decode RLP-encoded transactions, that is having garbage input.
-- Prover resource exhaustion: The zkEVM manages resources in terms of row counters in the Stack, also known as _zkCounters_.
+- Prover resource exhaustion: The zkEVM prover manages resources in terms of row counters in the Stack, also known as _zkCounters_.
 Processing a batch may fail due running out of zkCounters (OOC).

 ![Figure: State not updaated](../../../img/zkEVM/ag-state-not-updated.png)